Richard G. Trefry Library

 Resources and Services

-- Student Academic Resource Center: houses a variety of university resources for student and faculty, including an array of self-help tools, career support, and live tutoring services
+- Information Gallery: houses a variety of university resources for student and faculty, including an array of self-help tools, career support, and live tutoring services

 - Interlibrary Loan: Librarians will search and request, items not available in the APUS collection, from other libraries.